John E. Burke PTO Bylaws Effective September 2019-2020

 Parent Advisory Board (PAB): Represent the Burke School PTO at the citywide PAB meeting and reports back to our PTO with updates.

 Technology Coordinator: Work with PTO chairpersons to utilize Burke School website for the use of notification and documentation.
 Create and update a family-email distribution list to notify parents of PTO activity.
+Post financials and approved meeting minutes to Burke PTO website monthly.

 Teacher Liaison: Burke teacher that acts as liaison between the Burke PTO and its teachers.